Capax-Music/Galactic-/README.md

 # Galactic-
-Streaming music for space colonization
+Streaming music for space colonization, and
 Music accessability on Mars